-Silas Munro engages multi-modal practices that inspire people to be the best versions of themselves in order to effect positive change on society as a whole.
+Silas Munro is an artist, designer, writer, and curator engaging multi-modal practices that inspire people to be the best versions of themselves in order to effect positive change on society as a whole.
 He earned his BFA from Rhode Island School of Design and holds an MFA from California Institute of the Arts.

 BFA - Graphic Design | RISD